-As of September 2019, the CPE programme will offer a new a track called CPE Track Health Systems and Prevention.
+The programme also offers a track called Health Systems and Prevention.
 This track bridges the research focus of CPE with that of health systems, health policy and prevention.
-The programme is a collaboration between the University Medical Center Groningen and the Aletta Jacobs School of Public Health.
 HSP Track students follow the basic CPE programme, but with a focus on health systems and prevention.
 This focus is mainly incorporated in the Master Thesis project, which for HSP students also includes an internship at a non-academic (Health) organization, the elective courses and the research meetings.

 'Fascinating how the brain and mind work'

 Dutch student Manon Schallig joined the research master Clinical and Psychosocial Epidemiology (CPE) after completing the bachelor Human Movement Sciences.
 'The subjects I liked best – psychology and medicine – form the base of CPE.'

 Also appealing to her: the fact that the programme is small-scale and top researchers share their knowledge on the reciprocal relationship between the psychological and physical health.
 ‘There are sixteen students of ten different nationalities in my year.
 The professors and researchers that teach us, encourage us to share ideas and to do background research on our own initiative.
 With success.
 Every student is motivated and involved.’